theodi/open-data-certificate/api_approach.md

 This could be implemented a CertificateGenerator model, which stores details of the request and attempts to create the certificate/dataset.
 We could use this to work out which certificates have been generated via the api down the line.

-There are a few different response types that need to be catered for.
+There are a few different response types that need to be catered for, each should match the certificate json.

 * Text field - `"title": "the data title"`
 * Radio buttons - `"releaseType": "oneoff"` ('oneoff' must be an answer)